 10.1.
 The council will not maintain any form of cash float.
 All cash received must be banked intact.
-Any payments made in cash by the Clerk shall be refunded on a regular basis, at least quarterly.
+Any payments made in cash by the Clerk/RFO (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.